bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ## P2: Setup

-We've already written a `ResponseData` interface that will take an array of restaurants for you.
-Here's the code to get you started:
+We’ve already written a `ResponseData` interface that will take an array of restaurants for you.
+Here’s the code to get you started:

 ✏️ Generate the restaurant interface: